So, I have a confession.

 Set up “Auto-Stash” to pull a set amount from your bank account at regular intervals, so you can help your investments grow over time.

-You can add to your existing ETF choice or diversify your investments by buying new shares — all at the touch of a finger, from your cell phone, with the simple security of a 4-digit PIN.
+You can add to your existing ETF choice or diversify your investments by buying new shares.
+You do it all from your cell phone, with the simple security of a 4-digit PIN.

 I know I was thrilled to find a way to finally start investing, and then automate it so I didn’t have to think about it.